Relevance Vector Machines Explained

 Frequently Asked Questions about Relevance Vector Machines

-What is the difference between a relevance vector machine and a support vector machine?
+What is a relevance vector machine?

 Both are kernel-based methods, but SVMs find a maximum-margin separating hyperplane using a frequentist approach, while RVMs use Bayesian inference to determine which data points (relevance vectors) contribute to the model.
 RVMs typically produce much sparser solutions and provide probabilistic predictions, whereas SVMs offer deterministic outputs with strong generalisation guarantees.
 See the full comparison in Support Vector Machines Explained.